-Pre-Conversion Bedroom 10 2-bedroom units Post-Conversion Bedroom 10 2-bedroom units waiting list for Winchell Court will be moved onto a Home Forward project based voucher site-based waiting list for Winchell Court.
-The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Winchell Court.
+Transfer of Assistance Yes, to the redeveloped Dekum CourtNone waiting list for Winchell Court will be moved onto a Home Forward project based voucher site-based waiting list for Winchell Dekum Court.
+The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Winchell Dekum Court.